Test and Deployment

 To deploy the sample application, proceed as follows:

-- Pick users the users involved in acceptance testing and assign them the required roles.
+- Specify the users involved in acceptance testing and assign them the required roles.

 - Create a new version of the Sample Expense Request project according to your versioning policies.